Jobs at JYAC

 Ranger Coordinator

 The JYAC Ranger Coordinator provides leadership to the JYAC Ranger team with responsibility for implementing land management activities across the Martu determination – 150,000 square kilometres of exclusive possession native title in the East Pilbara of WA.
-The Rangers also undertake work in the Warla-Warrarn Indigenous Protected Area within the Martu determination.
+The rangers also undertake work in the Warla-Warrarn Indigenous Protected Area within the Martu determination.

 The JYAC Ranger Coordinator role

-The JYAC Ranger Coordinator, reporting to the Heritage and Landscape Manager, coordinates the work and resources of the JYAC Rangers, and partners to undertake, support and deliver land management activities including right way fire, water management, pest control, animal monitoring and cultural knowledge transfer.
+The JYAC Ranger Coordinator, reporting to the Heritage and Landscape Manager, coordinates the work and resources of the JYAC rangers, and partners to undertake, support and deliver land management activities including right way fire, water management, pest control, animal monitoring and cultural knowledge transfer.
 This work helps Martu people stay healthy, supports families in building sustainable communities and livelihoods on and from their land, and ensures Martu culture remains strong.

 Martu Country is located in a remote area of the East Pilbara in WA, with limited infrastructure, which presents additional operational and logistical challenges.
-JYAC is seeking candidates with natural resource management (or similar field) skills and experience and who are up for the challenge, leading our JYAC ranger team in scheduled activities on country whilst inspiring success in planning, training and safe practice.
+JYAC is seeking candidates with natural resource management (or similar field) skills and experience and who are up for the challenge, leading our JYAC Ranger team in scheduled activities on country whilst inspiring success in planning, training and safe practice.

 Aboriginal people are strongly encouraged to apply.